onlabsorg/olojs/doc/http-store.md

 ### HTTPStore.prototype.write(path, source)
-Sends a HTTP `PUT path` request with `source` as body to `this.host` and resolves on 200 or 201 response code or rejects or error response code.
+Sends a HTTP `PUT path` request with `source` as body to `this.host` and resolves on 200 or 201 response code or rejects on error response code.
+Incase of 403 response code, throws `HTTPStore.WriteAccessDeniedError`.

+### HTTPStore.prototype.write(path, source)
+Sends a HTTP `POST path` request with `source` as body to `this.host` and resolves on 200 or 201 response code or rejects on error response code.
 Incase of 403 response code, throws `HTTPStore.WriteAccessDeniedError`.

 ### HTTPStore.prototype.delete(path)